Charles Barkley: Politics

 Barkley supports LGBT rights.
 In 2006, he told Fox Sports: "I'm a big advocate of gay marriage.
 If they want to get married, God bless them."
 Speaking to Wolf Blitzer on CNN two years later, he said: "Every time I hear the word 'conservative,' it makes me sick to my stomach, because they're really just fake Christians, as I call them.
 That's all they are. ...
 I think they want to be judge and jury.
 Like, I'm for gay marriage.
 It's none of my business if gay people want to get married.
 I'm pro-choice.
 And I think these Christians, first of all, they're not supposed to judge other people.
 But they're the most hypocritical judge of people we have in the country.
 And it bugs the hell out of me.
 They act like they're Christians.
 They're not forgiving at all."
 During a 2011 Martin Luther King Jr. Day double-header on TNT, Barkley responded to a statement made by Dr. King's daughter Bernice, by saying, "People try to make it about black and white.
 [But] he talked about equality for every man, every woman.
 We have a thing going on now, people discriminating against homosexuality in this country.
 I love the homosexuality people.
 God bless the gay people.
 They are great people."
+Barkley has stated on several occasions that he has played with multiple gay players.
+In 2013, in response to Celtics player Jason Collins coming out, Barkley stated, “I think anybody who thinks they never played with a gay player is an idiot."
 In 2022, a video surfaced of Barkley speaking at an event where he made comments vehemently in favor of the LGBT community: "I want to say this.
 If you're gay and transgender, I love you.
 And if anybody gives you sh-t, you tell them Charles said 'f--k you.'"
+He spoke out against the 2023 Bud Light boycott in the United States, mainly by conservatives who oppose the brand's endorsements by transgender actress Dylan Mulvaney; he said that he would buy Bud Light for the crowd at a celebrity golf tournament in Lake Tahoe, and condemned the boycotters as "rednecks".